markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Do you remember what the `*` selector did?
 What about the `>` syntax?

-> HINT: We're still using it at the very top of `style.css`
+> **Hint:** We're still using it at the very top of the `style.css` file

 That is the symbol we use to select all HTML elements, so how is it being used in this context?
 This is saying "select all elements that are direct children of anything with a class of `contact-info`."
 The `>` symbol means it is looking specifically for direct children of the element listed first, in this case it is selecting all children of the element with `contact-info` as its class.

+Remember, however, CSS reads right to left.
+This means that if the first selector it reads is `*`, it will try and find _every_ element on the page first, then look at the `.contact-info`, and then filter out the elements that aren't a direct child of it.
+In a bigger site this wouldn't be a good idea, as it is not as performant as it could be, but for a site this size with not as many elements and nested elements, the performance drop is negligible.

 In this case, it will apply the above styles to the three flexbox child elements in our `contact-info` flexbox container, so we are now all set with this section's flexbox layout.